 Study of the problem increasingly pointed to an approach that simultaneously evaluated multiple elements.
-This approach had the potential benefit of using a battle scenario force on force concept that would allow exercise of the element’s next tactical level affording greater training value to the effort and a an ability to conduct the evaluations in a much tighter time frame.
-Not only was available time critical but access to and use of available necessary maneuver terrain and gunnery range support was equally challenging, access to which was highly competitive with other units on the large installation.
+This approach had the potential benefit of using a battle scenario force on force concept that would allow exercise of the element’s next tactical level affording greater training value to the effort and an ability to conduct the evaluations in a much tighter time frame.
+Not only was available time critical but access to and use of available necessary maneuver terrain and gunnery range support was equally challenging, access to which was highly competitive with the Infantry School and other Active Army and Reserve Component units on the large installation.

 A challenge was to organize a competent group of evaluators able to operate with all four units simultaneously.
-Thought had been given to appealing to sister battalions for candidates but battalion commander guidance was to stay within the battalion’s assets.
+Thought had been given to appealing to sister battalions for candidates for the teams but battalion commander guidance was to stay within the battalion’s assets.
 The battalion was over strength at the time at over 900 personnel.
-Fortunately, sufficient officers and NCOs, exclusive of those assigned to the mortar platoons, were assigned in the battalion with mortar platoon experience to be able to constitute the evaluator group.
+Fortunately, sufficient officers and NCOs, exclusive of those assigned to the mortar platoons, were assigned to the battalion with mortar platoon experience sufficient to be able to constitute the evaluator group.

 After much hard work to construct the scenarios, develop the administrative procedures to run the ARTEP, coordinate the ranges and ammunition and other logistic support, preparations completed.
 The platoons were alerted and deployed.